A Comprehensive Study of Code-removal Patches in Automated Program Repair: Abstract

 Automatic Program Repair (APR) techniques can promisingly help reducing the cost of debugging.
 Many relevant APR techniques follow the \emph{generate-and-validate} approach, that is, the faulty program is iteratively modified with different change operators and then validated with a test suite until a plausible patch is generated.
 In particular, Kali is a generate-and-validate technique developed to investigate the possibility of generating plausible patches by only removing code.
 Former studies show that indeed Kali successfully addressed several faults.

-This paper addresses the case of code-removal patches in automated program repair investigating the reasons and the scenarios that make their creation possible, and the relationship with patches implemented by developers.
+This paper addresses the single and particular case of code-removal patches in automated program repair.
+We investigate the reasons and the scenarios that make their creation possible, and the relationship with patches implemented by developers.
 Our study reveals that code-removal patches are often insufficient to fix bugs, and proposes a comprehensive taxonomy of code-removal patches that provides evidence of the problems that may affect test suites, opening new opportunities for researchers in the field of automatic program repair.

 \keywords{Automatic Program Repair \and Code-removal Patches \and Software Testing \and Debugging}